 Nudibranch species details of characteristics, behavior, habitat, life cycle, diet etc. are available on this website.
-Scroll down this page to get more information.
+Click here to get this information.

 Nudibranch is a soft-bodied, marine gastropod molluscs which shed their shells after their larval stage.
 They are noted for their often unique colors and striking forms, and they have been given colorful nicknames like as splendid, dancer, marigold, clown, dragon, and marigold.
 There are about 3000 known species of Nudibranchs.
 These are often called sea slugs as well because of they are family of opisthobranchs, with the phylum Mollusca (mollusks), but many of the sea slugs belong to the several taxonomic groups which are not even closely related to nudibranchs.